New Elevator Installation in an Existing Building

 Considering these key factors early in the process will ensure the elevator is properly suited for the building and meets all safety regulations and use requirements.

-• Viability of adding an elevator in an existing building
+Viability of adding an elevator in an existing building

 Determine the ideal location for the elevator to be installed so that it can properly provide the service expected.
 Keep in mind the flow of traffic in the building, expected usage, and the people that will use it.

-• Building codes and safety regulations
+Building codes and safety regulations

 All elevator-related and non-elevator-related local codes must be followed.
-It is common to forget the non-elevator work like fire life safety, climate control, foundation work, plumbing for sump pump in pit, etc. Understanding the various trades required for the elevator installation is imperative.
+It is common to forget the non-elevator work like fire life safety, climate control, foundation work, plumbing for the sump pump in the pit, etc. Understanding the various trades required for the elevator installation is imperative.

-• Shaft spacing and dimensions
+Shaft spacing and dimensions

-• Power supply and electrical
+Power supply and electrical

 An adequate power supply must be provided.
 This is often overlooked.
 Ask the question – Is the electrical for my building sufficient for the elevator system and the other non-elevator components?
 If more power is needed for the new elevator installation, the building must work with an experienced electrician who has experience with elevator installations.

-• Load and passenger capacity
+Load and passenger capacity

 The requirements of the building must match the correct elevator installation.
 An elevator system must be installed that can handle the needs of the building, taking into consideration other codes and requirements such as ADA requirements and stretcher code requirements.
 There are several factors to discuss regarding the size of the elevator when taking into consideration the people who will be using the elevator.
 The number of passengers must suit the intended building use and projected traffic levels.
 This will determine elevator size and speed.

-• Elevator Type
+Elevator Type

-The building must consider if they will install a hydraulic type of elevator or traction type elevator.
+The building must consider if they will install a hydraulic type of elevator or a traction type elevator.
 Then they must decide if they will use a proprietary or nonproprietary system, asking the question, “Is there room for a machine room, and how deep of a pit do I need?”
 Who will install it?
-Understanding the pros and cons of each type of equipment for the needs of the building including speed, capacity, life cycle expectancy, and other factors are key to a proper decision and installation.
+Understanding the pros and cons of each type of equipment for the needs of the building including speed, capacity, life cycle expectancy, and other factors is key to a proper decision and installation.

-• The elevator system
+The elevator system

 The elevator system consists of not only one type of elevator but several other components.
 An important part of the planning process is determining what type of doors.
 What type of motor, what type of door curtain, what type of safeties, door operators, what type of fixtures, along with several more components.
-Knowing what the best new elevator installation for the building to have a superior product for their money is the goal.
+Knowing what the best new elevator installation is for the building to have a superior product for their money is the goal.

-• Other considerations
+Other considerations

 Accessibility and non-elevator work is important to identify.
 In some cases, these needs can halt the installation of the elevator because they can be extremely costly.
 Make sure you understand all the costs upfront, not just the cost of installing a new elevator.
 This upfront work can eliminate any costly unknowns during the process.